DominicoRyu/XMP_TIFS/README.md

 \[Under Review\]

 ## Abstract
 File fragment classification is a crucial task in digital forensics and cybersecurity, and has recently achieved significant improvement through the deployment of convolutional neural networks (CNNs) compared to traditional handcrafted feature-based methods.
 However, CNN-based models exhibit inherent biases that can limit their effectiveness for larger datasets.
 To address this limitation, we propose the Cross-Attention Multi-Scale Performer (XMP) model, which integrates the attention mechanisms of transformer encoders with the feature extraction capabilities of CNNs.
 Compared to our conference work, we additionally introduce a novel Gaussian Bit-Flip (GBFlip) method for binary data augmentation, largely inspired by simulating real-world bit flipping errors, improving the model performance.
 Furthermore, we incorporate a fine-tuning approach and demonstrate XMP adapts more effectively to diverse datasets than other CNN-based competitors without extensive hyperparameter tuning.
 Our experimental results on two public file fragment classification datasets show XMP surpassing other CNN-based and RCNN-based models, achieving state-of-the-art performance in file fragment classification both with and without fine-tuning.

 ![image](./images/XMP_architecture.png)

-## Contribution
-- the **first proper Transformer encoder-based architecture** for file fragment classification with aims to reduce inductive bias and benefit from abundant training data,

-- a novel, efficient bit-level augmentation method called Gaussian Bit-Flip (GBFlip), pioneering in advancing classification accuracy and robustness,

-- the first attempt at fine-tuning models for FFC, with the XMP technique not only showing the largest performance improvement compared to other models but also achieving SOTA performance across various scenarios and domains,

-- ablation study of components proposed as part of XMP demonstrating the usefulness of each module,

-- and extensive experiments on different augmentation strategies and fine-tuning techniques, demonstrating the significant impact of these methods on model performance and robustness.

 ## Prerequisites:
 ````